University of Klagenfurt: Rankings

-The THE World University Rankings 2022 list the University of Klagenfurt in the 351–400 group.
-This is the 2nd best rank of an Austrian university with a broader spectrum of studies, second only to the University of Vienna (124) and the Medical Universities of Vienna, Graz, and Innsbruck and on par with the University of Innsbruck and the Vienna University of Technology.
+The THE World University Rankings 2026 list the University of Klagenfurt in the 601–800 group, on par with Graz University of Technology.
 THE uses the field-weighted citation impact, considering the different range of fields between universities.
-In the THE Young University Rankings 2022, Klagenfurt holds rank 77 worldwide.

 From the STEM fields, the University of Klagenfurt has technology, engineering, and mathematics in its spectrum, but not any classic sciences or life sciences, which is a handicap in the other large global university rankings.
-Still, it holds rank 486 in the QS World University Rankings, which aim to rank the 1,400 best universities in the world (out of > 26,000), ahead of the University of Graz (651–700) and the University of Salzburg (751–800).
+Still, it holds rank 697 in the QS World University Rankings, which aim to rank the 1,500 best universities in the world (out of > 26,000).

-The University of Klagenfurt also ranks in the Academic Ranking of World Universities (Shanghai Ranking) since 2019 (901–1,000), and in U-Multirank since 2017 (honorable mention in 2021).
+The University of Klagenfurt also ranked in the Academic Ranking of World Universities (Shanghai Ranking) from 2019 to 2022 (801–900/901–1,000), and in U-Multirank since 2017 (honorable mention in 2021).

-At the Global Student Satisfaction Awards 2021, provided by Studyportals, the University of Klagenfurt came off as global winner for the best COVID-19 Crisis Management.
+In the biennial Global Student Satisfaction Awards 2021, provided by Studyportals, the University of Klagenfurt came off as global winner for the best ″COVID-19 Crisis Management″.
+In 2023, it won again in the ″Student Diversity″ category.
+This makes it a double winner in student satisfaction worldwide.